Necior/openblas_level_1/README.md

 ## Prerequisites

 We need an OpenBLAS library installed.
-For example, on Debian, we may run:
+For example, on Debian, we may run (as root):

 ```
 apt-get install libopenblas-dev